CXwudi/comp5903-easy-cucumber/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**If it is a feature from the official Cucumber, provide a link to it** A clear and concise description of any alternative solutions or features you've considered.
+**If it is a feature from the official Cucumber, provide a link to it** A link to the document of the feature in the official Cucumber repo or website.

 **Additional context**
 Add any other context or screenshots about the feature request here.